wlandau/r-multiverse.github.io/moderators.md

 * Contribute to an [ASA](https://community.amstat.org/) group such as [openstatsware](https://www.openstatsware.org).
 * Organize an [R user group](https://jumpingrivers.github.io/meetingsR/r-user-groups.html)
 * Publish R-focused articles in journals such as the [R Journal](https://journal.r-project.org), the [Journal of Statistical Software](https://www.jstatsoft.org), or the [Journal of Open Source Software](https://joss.theoj.org).

+## Volunteering

+If you would like to volunteer as a [moderator](governance.md#moderator), please fill out [this web form]().
+The form asks you about yourself:

+1. What is your full name?
+1. What is your professional affiliation?
+1. What is your GitHub username?
+1. Please list links that point to your online presence.
+1. What is your level of experience in R package development?
+Which packages, if any, have you created or contributed to?
+1. What other ways, if any, are you involved in the R community?
+1. What are your areas of subject matter expertise?

+and the ways you would like to get involved:

+1. Have you read the [moderator documentation](moderators.md) and [all R-multiverse policies](policies.md)?
+(Required for moderators.)
+1. Are you prepared to enforce [all R-multiverse policies](policies.md)?
+(Required for moderators.)
+1. How many hours per month will you commit to reviewing [contributed packages](contributions.md)?
+(Any amount is okay.)
+1. How many hours per month will you commit to moderating [issues](https://github.com/r-multiverse/help/issues) and [discussions](https://github.com/r-multiverse/help/discussions)?
+(Any amount is okay.)

 ## Documentation